 - Idaho Immunization Coalition (website)

-Provides registered participants with training in the most recent advancements in epidemiology, diagnosis, and management of viral and bacterial STDs.
+A one-day didactic course which provides registered participants with training in the most recent advancements in epidemiology, diagnosis, and management of viral and bacterial STDs.
+This course is designed for clinicians practicing in Federal Region X.